mbuyco/devtools/README.md

 ### macOS Local Setup

-Run the macOS installation script:
+Run the macOS installation script (ensure SSH keys are set up for GitHub cloning):
 ```bash
 ./mac-install-dev.sh
 ```

-Note: Ensure you have the proper SSH keys set up for cloning the repositories via SSH.

 This script will:
 - Install Homebrew (if not present)